ziethan/elixir/README.md

 # Elixir

 A command line AngularJS app generator written in python.
 Creates scaffolding for directives, services, modules, controllers, models, and views given the flongular specification.
+Elixir is part of the cask tool suite that is currently under active development.

 ## Version
 v0.1.0